-- f) The number and type of waste infrastructure at sports pavilions is to be consistent with Councils Waste and Resource Recovery Strategy or other relevant Council policies and guidelines. - g) Aim to provide bin enclosures at all sports pavilions that are of a size to adequately accommodate the number of waste infrastructure items appropriate to the existing and proposed use.
+- a) The number and type of waste infrastructure at sports pavilions is to be consistent with Council's Waste Minimisation and Resource Recovery Strategy 2018 2022 or other relevant Council policies and guidelines. - b) Aim to provide bin enclosures at all sports pavilions that are of a size to adequately accommodate the number of waste infrastructure items appropriate to the existing and proposed use.
 The enclosures are to be well integrated with existing usage patterns, preferably with the built form and easily accessed by maintenance vehicles.